donundeen/C4/README.md

 TODOs:
 - MVP: a bit of UI wrapper around each bin.
--- for "insert code" functionality, and any other features we want to have act on an individual bin.
+--any other features we want to have act on an individual bin.
--- read this for using bootstrap and Meteor, might be a good way to go: http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way
--- MVP: for getting data from other widgets
+-- MVP: "Save bin" icon, and remove it from JSBIN UI
 - MVP: need a proxy for calling external webservices -- GET for starters
+-- then include as a "insert code snippet" bit
+- MVP need an image proxy as well.

 - packaging all the code so it's easy to install and run, and to deliver to an app server.